Sunwood-ai-labs/Theme-Vault-Marp/docs/README.en.md

 Theme-Vault-Marp is released under the [MIT License](LICENSE).

-## 🙏 Acknowledgments
+## 🙏 Acknowledgements

 - Thank you to the [Marp](https://marp.app/) team for providing a wonderful presentation tool.
-- Thank you to all contributors!
+- Thank you to all contributors.

 ---

 Create beautiful and effective presentations with Theme-Vault-Marp!
 If you have any questions or feedback, please create an issue.